3mdeb/conferences/2023/QubesOSsummit/platform_security_tool.md

 # Goal

-### Create tool containing set of tests, which will assess how well different hardware support platform security features like D-RTM, S-RTM, Intel Boot Guard, AMD Platform Secure Boot, and UEFI Secure Boot, and how they align with Qubes OS security standards.
+### Create tool containing set of tests, which will assess how well different hardware support platform security features like D-RTM, S-RTM, Intel Boot Guard, AMD Platform Secure Boot, and UEFI Secure Boot, and how they align with Qubes OS security standards

 ---

 # Requirement

-### Parts of the tools or results reported by it could be presented directly within the Qubes OS User Interface, so users can easily understand the security readiness of their system.
+### Parts of the tools or results reported by it could be presented directly within the Qubes OS User Interface, so users can easily understand the security readiness of their system

 ---

 # Problems

 * What technology we can asses and how
     - D-RTM
     - S-RTM
     - Intel Boot Guar
     - AMD Platform Secure Boot
     - UEFI Secure Boot
 * How to present results to maximize usability
     - Qubes HCL
     - Dasharo HCL

 ---